quixio/quix-streams/docs/windowing.md

 **Example:**

-Imagine we receive temperature readings from sensors, and we need to calculate average temperature for each hour with 10 minutes hop, and produce updates for each incoming message.
+Imagine you receive temperature readings from sensors, and you need to calculate average temperature for each hour with 10 minutes hop, and produce updates for each incoming message.
-The message key is a sensor ID, so we aggregate temperature by each sensor.
+The message key is a sensor ID, so the aggregations will be grouped by each sensor.

 Input:
 (Here the `"timestamp"` column illustrates Kafka message timestamps)